foggylake73/CovidSimulator/README.md

 # CovidSimulator
 Science project implemented at Langley High School, from 2022 to 2023

-Simulates the spread of COVID-19 in Langley High School
+Simulates the spread of COVID-19 in Langley High School, using data from the CDC